isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **18 March 2021**
+**Presenter**: Ian Lyttle
+**Title*: projthis - a framework for analysis-based project workflows **Abstract**:
+projthis is a new R-package, which offers a framework for analysis-based project workflows.
+You can use it to:
+    (1) manage the dependencies among files in your workflows; projthis provides tools to support a directory structure and a naming convention.
+    (2) manage your project's package-dependencies; projthis helps you use a DESCRIPTION file.
+    (3) automate the rendering of your workflow using GitHub Actions; projthis provides a template for an Action.

+Here’s a couple examples of analysis projects built and automated (run daily) using projthis: [covidStates](https://github.com/ijlyttle/covidStates), and [covidIowa](https://github.com/ijlyttle/covidIowa).
+I’ll go over the big ideas I try to implement in the package.

 - **11 March 2021**
 **Presenter**: Denise Bradford
 **Title*:What can public data tell us about the quality of life in rural small towns?